qouteall/qouteall-blog/blog/2025/Traps to Developers.md

 - Distributed SQL database may doesn't support locking or have weird locking behaviors.
 It's database-specific.
 - If the backend has N+1 query issue, the slowness may won't be shown in slow query log, because the backend does many small queries serially and each individual query is fast.
 - Long-running transaction can cause problems (e.g. locking).
 It's recommended to make all transactions finish quickly.
+- If a string column is used in index or primary key, it will have length limit.
+MySQL applies the limitation when changing table schema.
+PostgreSQL applies the limitation by erroring when inserting or updating data.
 - Whole-table locks that can make the service temporarily unusable:
   - In MySQL (InnoDB) 8.0+, adding unique index or foreign key is mostly concurrent (only briefly lock) and won't block operations.
 But in older versions it may do whole-table lock.
   - `mysqldump` used without `--single-transaction` cause whole-table read lock.